 Nansy was suffering from the deleterious effects of multiple sclerosis, she found the off-label drug Low Dose Naltrexone (LDN), and experienced a dramatic reduction of symptoms.
 Her doctors were skeptical: the result didn’t fit in with their world view of expensive, high-side-effect-laden treatments.
+This is one story from ‘Norwegian LDN Documentary.’

 This YouTube documentary is an episode of the Norwegian television program “Vårt lille land” (“Our Small Country”).
 English subtitles are included.
 In a very short 22 minutes the film covers a lot of territory.
-We get an outline of the drug’s history, its use in treating autoimmune disorders, the struggles patients experience securing a prescription for it, and the life-changing help LDN provides.
+We get an outline of the drug’s history, its use in treating autoimmune disorders, the struggles patients experience securing a prescription for it—and the life-changing help LDN provides.

 LDN is a global people’s movement.
 There are websites, Facebook groups, books, and videos—and even an internet radio program—devoted to the drug and its value.
 This brief documentary is a perfect introduction.
 You may find more information about LDN via LDNinfo.org and LDNResearchTrust.org